UniMath/agda-unimath/src/metric-spaces/pseudometric-completion-of-pseudometric-spaces.lagda.md

         ( u))
 ```

-### The map from a Cacuhy approximation in the pseudometric completion to its limit is an isometry
+### The map from a Cauchy approximation in the pseudometric completion to its limit is an isometry

 ```agda
 module _